mumo← Back

 unauthorized401noBad or missing bearer token.

 credit_exhausted403noWallet balance below the request's per-model minimum.
-Body includes bucket breakdown + next_reset_at.
+Body includes bucket breakdown + reset timing (see below).
 Top up (paid) or wait for the 1st-of-month free-tier reset.

 not_found404noSession ID doesn't exist or isn't yours.